Sustainable Sips

 June 13–22 | In Celebration of Bees Knees Week

-Bar Bravo is proud to participate in Bee’s Knees Week — a national movement that raises awareness for the critical role bees play in our food and drink ecosystems.
-Running from June 13–22, our Sustainable Sips campaign pairs beautifully crafted cocktails with a powerful cause: protecting pollinators and the environments they need to thrive.
+Running from June 13–22, Bar Bravo is proud to participate in Bee’s Knees Week—a national movement that raises awareness for the critical role bees play in our food and drink systems.
+For us, it’s an opportunity to celebrate the connection between sustainability and flavour through our Sustainable Sips campaign.

-We’re also offering limited-edition Bravo merch with profits donated to local company, East Van Bees, who XXX.
-Raise a glass, rep the cause, and join us in making sustainability the main ingredient!
+We’re also releasing limited-edition Bee’s Knees Week merch, with profits donated to a local beekeeping initiative whose work supports urban pollination and ecological resilience here in our own backyard.
+Raise a glass, rep the cause, and join us in making sustainability the main ingredient.

 Sipsmith London Gin